 As of August 2, 2021, all new hires must be vaccinated against the COVID-19 virus, unless they have been granted a reasonable accommodation for religion or disability.
 If you are offered city employment, this requirement must be met by your date of hire, unless a reasonable accommodation for exemption is received and approved by the hiring agency.

-Working as a Child Protective Specialist is a great opportunity if you are a recent college graduate or a seasoned professional.
+Working as a Child Protective Specialist (CPS) is a great opportunity if you are a recent college graduate or a seasoned professional.
 Extensive training, coaching and professional development is available.
-A career path incudes advancement to supervisory and managerial positions.
 We offer a robust benefit package and support continuing education through a number of scholarship opportunities.